 Analysis and Award Winners

-While other women's models are male designs tweaked to better suit a woman's anatomy, the Camp Supernova was built with a women's form in mind, resulting in one of the most comfortable climbing harnesses that we tested, with lots of excellent features.
-This harness is lightweight and mobile, and never feels constraining when climbing or hanging out at the crag.
+The Camp Supernova was designed specifically for the female form, rather than simply being a tweaked version of a men's harness (a common scenario).
+This resulted in a mega comfortable climbing harness that ergonomically fits a woman's anatomy.
+The fit is great and the features are excellent.
+This model is lightweight and allows a large range of mobility, never constricting our testers while climbing, belaying, or lazing at the bottom of a crag.
 It has a 3mm layer of EVA foam padding, which more than some of the other high-end sport climbing models out there.
 It also has a unique "No-Twist" belay loop so that your belaying carabiner never gets cross-loaded.
 The leg loops detach on the legs instead of the waistbelt, leaving your back buckle free.
-Our two main dislikes with this harness was the durability of the material, the leg loops wear out quickly, and the waistbelt closure.
-If you are traditional climbing and scraping against rough rock often, we'd recommend our Top Pick instead.
+Our two main dislikes with this harness were the durability of the material, the leg loops wear out quickly, and the waistbelt closure.
+If you are traditional climbing and scraping against rough rock often, check out our Top Pick, the Black Diamond Lotus.
 The closure is on the right, unlike other harnesses.
-This might be a deal breaker for some, but for us it was another unique feature of the Supernova.
+This might be a deal breaker for some, but for us, it was another unique feature of the Supernova.

 Best Bang for the Buck